 Then on the other end of the scale we have kitchen dance parties, push up challenges and friends taking online courses to learn a language in the next 28 days *cough* overachievers *cough*.
 While these isolation activities are all coming from a good place, if you aren’t quite ready to see the ‘silver linings’ or to seize the day(s), that’s totally okay too.

-After more than eight weeks in self-isolation, I’ve had a lotttttt of hours to come up with a long list of things to do during self-isolation and lockdown.
+After more than eight weeks in self-isolation, I’ve had a lotttttt of hours to come up with a long list of things to do during isolation and lockdown.

 Some are quick and easy, some are free, some require a bigger commitment and some are probably a total waste of time, but hey, we’ve all got time to waste!
-Read on for 68 ideas of fun things to do in self-isolation.
+Read on for loads of ideas for fun things to do in self-isolation.